ShadeAnimator/ShadeAnimator_Fallout4_AnimationKit/ReadMe.txt

 * Rig.txt file (because automatic joint finding does not work properly)
 * Preset for HCT which comes with this Kit

-So far the most tricky process is getting the correct joints and their ORDER in the Rig.txt file.
+So far the most tricky process WAS getting the correct joints and their ORDER in the Rig.txt file.
 You can call this file hoever you want, it's just a plain TXT file with a few headers inside [square brackets], you can use my as example.
 I recommend editing it in Notepad++, since it treats line-changes a bit differently than Windows Notepad.
 But both should work, thats just paranoia :D

 I am almost 100% certain that the order of joints should be the same as it is inside the skeleton.hkx file.
 To view it, you can convert it into xml using hkxpack program, which comes with this Kit as well, thanks to DexesTTP.
 You should be able to get the order of joints from the xml file, as they are defined.

-But not all joints should be included.
-So, trial and error, you can find the right combination, if you're trying to setup Rig.txt for some new skeleton.
-If you're using humanoid skeleton, I suggest you starting with a copy of the Fallout4Rig_byShadeAnimator.txt and extending it.
+You an also use my tool, it is on git, under HKXPACK_BASED_TOOLS, exe and py versions.
+It will extract all the data from hkx or xml (by converting hkx to xml first) and create a txt file.

 so, steps: